calebchris000/Project-Igniter/README.md

  "status": 200,
  "message": "Success",
  "data": {
-    // Data specific to the endpoint
+    // Data specific to the endpoint if the response is successfuul }
- }
 }
 ```